Distributed Out-of-Memory NMF on CPU/GPU Architectures: pyDNMF-GPU for heterogeneous systems

+For $max_{iter}$ iterations, total FLOPs would be $max_{iter}$ times the FLOPs per iteration.
+Now, to compute GFLOPS, we have GFLOPS = total\_FLOPs/(total\_time$\times 1e9$).
+Morever, given device peak GFLOPS (peakG), we can compute efficiency as GFLOPS/peakG*100\%.

-The total VRAM required to factorize $\mat{A}$ of size $size(\mat{A}) = S_A$ (in Bytes) is typically in the order of $S_{NMF} \sim 3 \times S_A$.
-One fold of $S_A$ to store $\mat{A}$ in memory, another fold to compute the intermediate product $\mat{W}@\mat{H}$ when checking the convergence condition $\Arrowvert \mat{A} - \mat{W} \mat{H} \Arrowvert_F \leq \eta$, and almost one more fold to store the co-factors $\mat{W}$, $\mat{H}$, and heavy intermediate products such as $\mat{W}^{T}@\mat{A}$ or $\mat{A}@\mat{H}^{T}$.
-When the total available combined GPU VRAM, $S_{GV}$, is lower than $S_{NMF}$, as it is the case in practical big data applications, batching techniques are imperative, and will in most cases increase intra-node and inter-node communication overheads.
-Although this can significantly affect the performance of the algorithm, proper use of CUDA streams can reduce performance loss, by overlapping compute and data transfers.
+The total VRAM required to factorize $\mat{A}$ of size $size(\mat{A}) = S_A$ (in Bytes) is typically in the order of $S_{NMF} \sim 4 \times S_A$.
+One fold of $S_A$ to store $\mat{A}$ in memory, another fold to store perturbed $\mat{A}$\cite{bhattarai2021pydnmfk}, an additional fold to compute intermediate product $\mat{X}=\mat{W}@\mat{H}$ when checking the convergence condition $\Arrowvert \mat{A} - \mat{W} \mat{H} \Arrowvert_F \leq \eta$, and almost one full fold to store the co-factors $\mat{W}$, $\mat{H}$, and heavy intermediate products such as $\mat{W}^{T}\mat{A}$ or $\mat{A}\mat{H}^{T}$.
+When the total available combined GPU VRAM, $S_{GV}$, is lower than $S_{NMF}$, as in practical big data applications, batching techniques are imperative.
+The batching, in most cases, increase intra-node and inter-node communication overheads.
+Although this can significantly affect the algorithm's performance, proper use of asynchronous data copy and CUDA streams can reduce performance loss by overlapping compute and data transfers, as discussed in our out-of-memory implementation below.